 This card shows incomes in weekly, monthly and annual amounts.
-Which of the groups on this card represents (your/you and your husband/wife/partner's combined) income from all these sources, before any deductions for income tax, National Insurance, etc?
+Which of the groups on this card represents (your/you and your husband/wife/partner's combined) income from all these sources over the last 12 months, before any deductions for income tax, National Insurance contributions, health insurance payments, superannuation payments, etc?
 Just tell me the number beside the row that applies to (you/your joint incomes).
+INTERVIEWER: THIS QUESTION REFERS TO INCOME FROM ALL THE SOURCES LISTED IN CARD A6.
+PLEASE REFER RESPONDENT BACK TO CARD A6 IF

-ENTER BAND NUMBER.
+INTERVIEWER: ENTER BAND NUMBER.
 DON'T KNOW = 96, REFUSED = 97.

-1..97 Range:
+Range: 1..97